Skip to Main Content

 About Style Guides

-Style guides are most often referenced at a student level for properly citing research sources, but they also include comprehensive instructions on how to format, and even write, the entire project.
+Style guides are most often referenced at a student level for properly citing research sources, but they also include comprehensive instructions on how to format, and even write, a research project.
 From the font type and size, to the grammatical style and tone of voice used, each style guide is designed so that each paper written will have the same look and "feel" to it for a sense of consistency and professionalism within its field.
-Writing styles are similar to corporate brands in the sense that, when used properly, it is possible to tell at a glance which style is used, just as we can tell at a glance if a smart device is an Apple or an Android.
+Writing styles are similar to corporate brands in the sense that, when used properly, it is possible to tell at a glance which style is used, just as a single glance can usually determine if a smart device is an Apple or an Android.

-This guide includes a brief overview of each of the styles used at the University of Mary (listed below), including the basics of formatting a project and examples of how to cite a variety of source types.
+This guide includes a brief overview of each of the styles used at the University of Mary, including the basics of formatting a project and examples of how to cite a variety of source types.
 For additional help beyond what this guide provides, you can find more information at each of the style guides' official websites, linked below.
-You can also book a Reference Appointment with our Reference Librarian for one-on-one assistance.
+You can also ask for help at the library by visiting the reference desk in-person, calling the library, or booking a Reference Appointment with our Reference Librarian for one-on-one assistance.

 Choosing A Style

-Choosing the right style guide for your project usually depends on which academic discipline you are writing for, though often a single discipline can make use of several styles.
+Choosing the right style guide for your project usually depends on which academic discipline you are writing for, though it is possible for a single discipline to make use of several styles.
 Each professor usually will have a specific style that they prefer (or require) for any projects in their class, so be sure to ask them which you should use.

 Generally speaking, the citation styles are used by the following academic disciplines: